Joe single caps Rockies rally at D-Backs for road series win - WHIZ News

 TRAINER’S ROOM

-Rockies: Manager Bud Black said Cron and SS Jose Iglesias were better and may play Monday.
+Rockies: Black said Cron and SS José Iglesias were better and may play Monday. … LF Kris Bryant (cramp) left the game in the eighth but Black said he was fine after the game.

 UP NEXT